-- A cross-functional team and specialists with different tech skills and qualifications.
+- A cross-functional team and specialists with different skill sets and qualifications.

-One of the main reasons why companies in the US, Canada, EU and Australia choose to hire offshore developers is to reduce web development costs by leveraging favorable rates in trusted offshore and nearshore locations.
+One of the main reasons why companies in the US, Canada, EU, and Australia choose to hire offshore developers is to reduce web development costs by leveraging favorable rates in trusted offshore locations.

 Speed up project kick-off and delivery